What is our Remote Learning Policy?

 The work will be available for the student immediately at the time their lesson would normally take.
 Therefore lessons will always have live elements to them, but we recognise that sometimes staff and students may not be able to deliver/follow the lessons on a live basis and hence we will provide recordings of all learning activities where appropriate.

 We expect that remote learning will take students broadly 5 hours per day, plus independent learning activities.
-This is in line with the current guidance issued by the Department of Education on Tuesday 12th January.
+This is in line with the current guidance issued by the Department of Education.

 Remote learning, even when live, is NOT the same as live teaching and parents and students need to appreciate this in their expectations of such live interaction between the school and the child.